starl1ghtscripter/starlight-dti-gui/README.md

 - Access to free DLC makeup, including all collections. ⟡
 - Ability to steal outfits and custom makeup looks.  ݁ ⟡ ݁
 - Free walk packs available.
 (Occasionally buggy)  ݁ ⟡ ݁
-- Teleport to older quests, including all quests from 2024 and 2025!  ݁ ⟡ ݁
 - Unlock all POSES + CODES for free!  ݁ ⟡ ݁
 - Outfit presets to help you troll or achieve top spots on the leaderboard.  ݁ ⟡ ݁
 -------------------------------------------------------------------------------------